brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 ### <a name="BattleRoles-Controller"></a>Controller

-Keeps enemies from engaging the party or fighting at full strength.
+A <dfn>Controller</dfn> keeps enemies from engaging the party or fighting at full strength.
 Usually a function of spellcasters, but some martial characters can do this too.
 This usually involves taking enemies out of the fight, but can happen in other ways.

 Most pure spellcasting classes (especially Druid, Wizard, and Warlock) have control spells and can support a Controller build.
 Spellcasters with control spells can shut down an entire area of enemies, effectively removing them from battle until you're ready to deal with them.
 Some half-casters, such as an Oath of Redemption Paladin, have access to these spells too.
 Monks have access to Stunning Strike and can make terribly effective Controllers, albeit for one target at a time.